Simple Venezuelan food recipes: Arepas and cachapas (videos)

 Venezuelan arepas stuffed with sausage chimichurri (bottom) and glorified tostones (“canoes” with cheese on top) at Caracas Arepa Bar in NYC

-Another Venezuelan specialty is the cachapas.
-Also popular in neighboring Colombia, these are basically South American pancake tacos.
-That’s right: A thicker batter, but made of fresh corn dough, with the slight sweetness of a plain American pancake.
 Once ready, you may stuff it with all types of meats and cheeses: Pulled pork, chicken, beef, and even shrimp!
-The most traditional cachapa, however, is the plain cheese one, made with delicious queso de mano.
-Meaning “handmade cheese,” it resembles mozarella in texture, although it has a fainter flavor to it.
+The most traditional cachapa, however, is plain cheese: made with delicious queso de mano.
+Meaning “handmade cheese,” it resembles mozarella in texture, although it has a milder flavor to it.

 cachapa, simple Venezuelan food recipes